thetanil/hbf-examplecpp/README.md

 - **❌ Network issues**: Temporary GitHub API problems

 **To debug secret access issues**:
+1. **Push to main branch** - The `test-renovate-trigger` job will run and provide detailed debugging
-1. Check the workflow logs for "RENOVATE_TOKEN secret is accessible" message
+2. Check the workflow logs for "RENOVATE_TOKEN secret is accessible" message
-2. Verify token length is reported (should be ~40+ characters for GitHub tokens)
+3. Verify token length is reported (should be ~40+ characters for GitHub tokens)
-3. Test token manually: `curl -H "Authorization: token YOUR_TOKEN" https://api.github.com/user`
+4. Test token manually: `curl -H "Authorization: token YOUR_TOKEN" https://api.github.com/user`
+5. Check that the token has `repo` scope for the target repository

 **Required for successful releases**:
 - `RENOVATE_TOKEN` secret with `repo` scope